 Northern Mexico

-The affected areas of the southwestern US include Arizona, the central valley of California, parts of New Mexico, and Texas west of El Paso.
+The affected areas of the southwestern United States include Arizona, the central valley of California, parts of New Mexico, and Texas west of El Paso.
 The area extends into northern Mexico, and foci occur in parts of Central America and Argentina.
 Coccidioides also occurs in Utah, Nevada, and southcentral Washington.
-About 30 to 60% of people who live in an endemic region are exposed to the fungus at some point during their life.
-In the US, 14,364 cases of coccidioidomycosis were reported in 2017.

 Pathophysiology of Coccidioidomycosis